tylerwolf35/wego/README.md

 0. Run `wego` once.
 You will get an error message, but the `.wegorc` config file will be generated in your `$HOME` directory (it will be hidden in some file managers due to the filename starting with a dot).
-If the command is not found run `alias wego=/home/$USER/go/bin/wego`.
+If the command is not found put `alias wego=/home/$USER/go/bin/wego` (or wherever your go path is) in your shell's rc file..
 0. __With a [Dark Sky](https://darksky.net) account__ (new default)
     * Create your account at https://darksky.net/dev
     * Update the following `.wegorc` config variables to fit your needs: